DinaOluf/DinaOluf/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m currently working on expanding my library
-- 🌱 I’m currently learning more about Svelte and Firebase!
+- 🌱 I’m currently learning more about Angular!
 - 💬 Ask me about Design
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dina-olufsen-42922721a/)
 - 😄 Pronouns: She/Her